clkim/DeepLearningPython35/README.md

 Git is a very popular source code management tool for version control, widely used among software professionals.

 Estimated time: 15 mins.
-Go to [Install Git](https://www.atlassian.com/git/tutorials/install-git), and scroll to Install Git on \[Mac OS X | Windows | Linux\] section as appropriate.
+Go to [Install Git](https://github.com/git-guides/install-git), and scroll to Install Git on \[Windows | Mac | Linux\] section as appropriate.
-Unless you have a preference, you should probably just pick the first method for your platform.
+Suggestion: unless you have a preference, check out the link labelled `git-scm` in the Windows and Mac sections, but also see note on Mac below.

 (For Mac:
-Git for Mac Installer > pick latest link (currently `git-2.33.0-intel-universal-mavericks.dmg`);
-This version is more than a year old but for our purposes is perfectly ok.
+The link labelled `macOS Git Installer` seems quite old and no longer updated.
+Most MacOS will already have Git installed; even though the version is likely to be old, it is probably sufficient for our purpose here.
-If you want the latest version, go to [Git - Download for macOS](https://git-scm.com/download/mac) and follow instructions for your preference, e.g. Homebrew or MacPorts.
+If you want the latest version, use the link [git-scm](https://git-scm.com/download/mac) and follow instructions; we suggest using Homebrew.)
-If you're installing from a downloaded .dmg file, you may be blocked from opening the installation package; if you see something like
-"macOS cannot verify that this app is free from malware", go to _System Preferences_ > _Security & Privacy_ > _General_ tab, click the lock icon in lower corner to Unlock,
-then under `Allow apps downloaded from` | `App Store and identified developers` > `Allow` that downloaded git-xxx.pkg file, if you're sure it is safe.
-Install just Git; you should not need to install git-credential-osxkeychain helper.)

 ### How to download Docker software
 Docker is a very popular container technology.
 The containers run on _Docker Engine_.